In this section:

 On this page:

 An emergency tax code is a code that your employer or pension provider uses on a special basis until HMRC has enough information about your income to enable HMRC to send them (and you) your correct code.
 It normally makes sure that you get the basic Personal Allowance (and therefore some tax-free pay) but doesn't take into account any other allowances or reliefs you may be entitled to.
 Your employer or pension provider will normally keep using it until HMRC tells them what your correct tax code should be.

 Depending on how it's worked out, you might also see '944L W1' or 944L M1' (meaning 'Week 1' or 'Month 1' - whereby you get a proportion of the Personal Allowance over the remainder of the tax year).

 1000L also happens to be the tax code you'll get if you are entitled to just the basic Personal Allowance but in this case it is not an emergency code and you will receive the right amount of tax-free pay.
 See the section 'When you might be put on an emergency tax code' to help you decide whether the emergency tax code might apply to you.

 You might get an emergency tax code if:

-You'll usually be put on a ‘cumulative’ emergency tax code if you've ticked Statement A on your P46 - telling your employer that this is your first job since the start of the tax year and you haven't been receiving any taxable pensions or state benefits.
+You'll usually be put on a 'cumulative' emergency tax code if you've completed a Starter Checklist or provided information telling your employer that this is your first job since the start of the tax year and you haven't been receiving any taxable pensions or state benefits.